 NATIONAL BE LATE FOR SOMETHING DAY

-On September 5th National Be Late for Something Day permits for us to not abide by our schedules.
+On September 5th National Be Late for Something Day permits us to not abide by our schedules.
 Go ahead and sleep in a little bit today as you have an excuse.

 The holiday aims to promote the positive parts of procrastination.
 For example, those who focus more on spending quality time with customers and family versus being punctual seem less anxious overall.